Real Country 102.1 Open Wheel Mania Night

 If exhaust exits through the door, installation must include an exhaust flange that is mounted flush to the door.
 Maximum ½” gap around the exhaust pipe.
 Pipe must not protrude through door.

 At all times, the ABC “A” measurement must maintain a min. length of 11.5 inches.
 Also, 20 inches is the min. length allowed for the nose, measured from the bottom, leading edge at center, up to the hood seam.
+Measurements strictly enforced!

 No types of under-body air deflectors are allowed.
 All air for blowers or coolers in the engine compartment must be pulled from the nose or the radiator air box.
 Air may not be blown or forced onto the tire or bead.
 Air may only be directed to the brake rotors.
 The duct work between the nose and the radiator may be no wider than 29” and may not be carbon fiber.
+NACA Ducts in ¼ window must only supply air to a helmet cooler, or other specific item.
+They may not lead to open blowing in the cockpit.

 Tape may not be used anywhere on the car to control the flow of air or seal/secure seams between body panels (unless approved for repairs).

 No Data Acquisition equipment/wiring is allowed in the car on officially recognized race or practice days.
+No digital dashes allowed.
+Cellphones, smart watches or Bluetooth devices will not be allowed in racecar at any time during qualifying or race, this is an automatic disqualification.

 No Overhead Camshafts.